-With NBN status now visible on all Rent.com.au properties, you can quickly detect which homes have speedy internet available or planned in the future.
+With the National Broadband Network status now visible on all Rent.com.au properties, you can quickly detect which homes have NBN available or planned in the future.

 The new NBN feature is designed to make the renting process easier for all involved.